nicholaswilde/solar-battery-charger/test/sleep/README.md

 ### The internal LED is dim and the console is blank when connected to a computer via USB

 The Feather needs to be reset.
-Press the physical reset button.
+Press the physical `RESET` button.